Alzheimer’s Disease: Early Signs, Risk Factors, And Treatment Options

 Make sure you take breaks from caregiving responsibilities by enlisting the help of friends, family members, or professional respite care services.

-Joining a support group can provide valuable insights from other who have faced similar challenges and offer emotional encouragement during difficult times.
+Joining a support group can provide valuable insights from other caregivers who have faced similar challenges and offer emotional encouragement during difficult times.

 By prioritising your own wellbeing alongside providing compassionate care for your loved one affected by Alzheimer’s disease, you will be better equipped to navigate this challenging journey together.